dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Filtering and Paginating Data
 Resource collection requests can be exhaustive on the API, and if not handled correctly can cause resource starvation for other clients.
 Imagine having an API that contains a large set of data on books, and every bookstore that uses that API requires that collection to perform their day-to-day business.

-Without some sort of filtering technique in place, the API requires clients to handle large collections of data they may not need all and filter it for the data they require.
+Without some sort of filtering technique in place, the API would require clients to manage their own filter and query system on the returned large collection of data.

 We don’t want the server to be negatively affected by network traffic and increased latency.
 It is in our best interest to enable clients to filter down responses into smaller chunks.